Skip to main content

 4. Park strategically - Avoid direct sun on camera areas when possible

-5. Address chips immediately - Windshield damage can affect camera area
+5. Address windshield chips immediately - Windshield damage can affect the forward camera area

 Related Guides